Do You Need a CDFA? When a Divorce Financial Analyst Is Worth It

 The settlement agreement you sign is a document you will live with for decades.
 A CDFA's job is to show you what that document actually means financially before you agree to it.
 The Getting Your Finances Straight bundle has the full working protocol: finding the right CDFA, briefing them efficiently, and using the analysis they produce at the negotiating table.

 A CDFA is one part of the professional team structure in a well-managed divorce.
-For the full attorney relationship guide, see Working with a Divorce Attorney: The Complete Client Guide.
+For the engagement-stage playbook that coordinates the CDFA's work with the attorney's, see How to Work With Your Divorce Attorney.
+For the full attorney relationship guide, see Working With a Divorce Attorney: The Complete Client Guide.

 Additional Resources